open-telemetry/opentelemetry-specification/specification/api-propagators.md

 </details>

-Propagators leverage the underlying `Context` to inject and extract data for each cross-cutting concern, such as traces and metrics.
+Propagators leverage the `Context` to inject and extract data for each cross-cutting concern, such as traces and metrics.

 The Propagators API consists of the following formats: